amplication/bookstore-blog/README.md

 The first part of process starts with a developer modifying the source code of the application and pushing the changes back to the version control system.
 Subsequently, this action initiates a workflow or pipeline that both constructs and assesses the application.
 The outcome is an artifact in the form of a container image, which is subsequently pushed to an image registry.

 In a second - detached - part of the process, the cluster configuration repository is the single source of truth regarding the the _desired state_ of the application configuration.
 Argo CD will periodically monitor the Kubernetes cluster to see if the _live state_ differs from the _desired state_.
-When there is a difference, depending on the synchronisation strategy Argo CD will try to revert back to the _desired state_.
+When there is a difference, depending on the synchronization strategy Argo CD will try to revert back to the _desired state_.

 ![gitops-default-overview](assets/gitops-default-overview.png)

 #### extended gitops

 Compared to the default process, in this extended variant another Argo CD component is added to the Kubernetes cluster.
 The Argo CD Image Updater component will verify if a more recent version of a container image exists within the image registry.
 If such version is identified, the component will either directly or indirectly update the running application.
-In the next section we'll delve into the configuration options for the Argo CD Image Updater aswell as the implementation of the component.
+In the next section we'll delve into the configuration options for the Argo CD Image Updater as well as the implementation of the component.

 ![gitops-extended-overview](assets/gitops-extended-overview.png)